Concord West: History

 Concord takes its name from Concord, Massachusetts, in the United States.
 It was the site of the Battle of Concord, the first military engagements of the American Revolutionary War (1775–1778).
 Some believe the suburb was named Concord to peace between soldiers and settlers.
 The first land grants in the area were made in 1793.

-European settlers arrived in the area in the early 19th century.
-The land around the Parramatta River was used primarily for farming, with the Concord region becoming an important area for agriculture due to its fertile soil.
-Concord West was part of the broader Concord area, which was subdivided over time for residential and commercial development.

 Concord West was under the jurisdiction of Concord Council, until it amalgamated with Drummoyne Council in 2000 to form the City of Canada Bay.
 The surrounding parish is also named Concord Parish.

 A major historical figure in the area was Thomas Walker (1804–1886), a philanthropist who lived in the Victorian Italianate mansion, Yaralla, on the shores of Parramatta River.
 When he died, Walker left substantial funds for the establishment of a convalescent hospital in the area.
 The hospital—known as the Thomas Walker Hospital—was designed by Sir John Sulman in the Federation Free Classical style and built on a large site north-west of Yaralla.
 It is now listed on the Register of the National Estate.
 Since the late 1970s, it has functioned as Rivendell Child, Adolescent and Family Unit, which specialises in the treatment of young people with psychological problems.

 Walker's philanthropic work was continued by his daughter Dame Eadith Walker (1861–1937), who was awarded a Commander of the Order of the British Empire in 1919, and was made a Dame 1929.
 The family home, Yaralla, eventually became the Dame Eadith Walker Hospital; like the Thomas Walker Hospital, it was listed on the Register of the National Estate.
 Dame Eadith also aided in establishing the Concord Repatriation General Hospital.

-In the early 20th century, Concord West remained a relatively quiet suburban area, with a mix of agricultural and residential land use.
-However, following World War II, suburban expansion began in earnest, and the area grew rapidly as more people moved to the suburbs for better living conditions.

 The portion of Concord north and west of Concord Golf Club and Majors Bay Reserve was designated a separate suburb under the name "Concord West" and gazetted in 1993.